-As part of New York’s 2020 budget, a new fertility insurance law mandates that most commercial insurance plans cover IVF.
+As part of a New York State fertility insurance mandate, most commercial insurance plans now cover IVF.
 Also, all such insurance plans must cover medically necessary fertility preservation, including egg freezing.
-At GENESIS, we are committed to educating people who struggle with infertility about how these new laws will help treatment become more affordable.
-Here are answers to some commonly asked questions about the new law.
+At GENESIS, we are committed to educating people who struggle with infertility about how these laws help treatment become more affordable.
+Here are answers to some commonly asked questions about the mandate.

-When does the new fertility insurance law take effect?
+When did the new fertility insurance law take effect?

-The update to the existing fertility mandate takes effect on January 1, 2020.
+The update to the existing fertility mandate took effect on January 1, 2020.

 How do I know if my insurance covers IVF?